timswyzen/discordTCG/README.md

 5. Run matchFunctions.py

 ## Potential features
-- Multiple triggers per Node
+- Multiple triggers per Node (list of objects with function and its type?)
 - Integrations with other bots
 - Analytics
 - Automatic testing